BrianRony/snakeGameSample/README.md

    - Create a game over screen and add functionality to restart the game.

 #### Conclusion
 The Snake game will provide a simple yet engaging gameplay experience.
 By following the implementation steps and using the Pygame module, the game can be developed efficiently, offering players a nostalgic arcade game experience.
-For detailed guidance, refer to [GeeksforGeeks' tutorial](https://www.geeksforgeeks.org/snake-game-in-python-using-pygame-module/).